 Guidelines: Using producer statements [PDF 56 KB] on the Engineering New Zealand website has information on what to include in a producer statement.

-How CoWs and producer statements work together
+How certificates of work and producer statements work together

 For residential work, licensed building practitioners (LBPs) must produce a certificate of work (CoW) for engineering design of the primary structure (including foundations).
 It is good practice to attach relevant producer statements to the CoW, and specifically reference them and other relevant reports (for example, geotechnical reports and/or design features reports) in the CoW reference column.

-On-site monitoring by an Engineer
+On-site monitoring by an engineer and LBP requirements

-If agreement has been reached that a chartered professional engineer (CPEng) will oversee construction monitoring (and provide a producer statement) any restricted building work undertaken during this supervision is still required to be carried out or supervised by a licensed building practitioner (LBP).
+If agreement has been reached that a Chartered Professional Engineer (CPEng) will oversee construction monitoring (and provide a producer statement) any restricted building work undertaken during this supervision is still required to be carried out or supervised by a Licensed Building Practitioner (LBP).
 The LBP must also provide a record of work for the restricted building work they undertake or supervise.